FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/CFT_SR_conf_multinode.md

 1. Set the listening port, 1555 for our example, for the load balancer (LB).
 1. Set the back-end server address and port for each host (hostF and hostG).

-In our example, we have load balancing with 2 Router Agents, 2 hosts, and 2 {{< TransferCFT/componentlongname  >}} nodes.
+In our example, we have load balancing with 2 Router Agents, 2 hosts, and 2 Transfer CFT{{< TransferCFT/componentlongname  >}} nodes.
 You can see the port numbers increment by one for the second node (as many entries as number of RA x number of nodes).

 listen cft LB:1555